-Your radio uses alert tones to inform you of your radio's condition.
+Your radio uses alert tones to inform you of the condition of your radio.
 The following table lists these tones and when they occur.

 You Hear Tone Name Heard Short, Low- Radio Self Test Fail When radio fails its power-up self test.
 Pitched Tone Reject When an unauthorized request is made.
 Time-Out Timer Warning Four seconds before time out.
-No ACK Received When radio fails to receive an acknowledgment.
+No ACK Received When rad When radio fails to receive an acknowledgment.
 Individual Call Warning Tone When radio is in an individual call for greater than 6 seconds without any activity.

-Long, Low- Time-Out Timer Timed Out After time out.
+You Hear Tone Name Heard Long, Low- Time-Out Timer Timed Out After time out.
 Pitched Tone Talk Prohibit/PTT Inhibit (When PTT button is pressed) transmissions are not allowed.

-You Hear Tone Name Heard Lack of Voice PTT Time out When the radio ends your call after it detected there are lack of voice for 5 seconds after the PTT is pressed and hold.
+Lack of Voice PTT Time out When the radio ends your call after it detected there are lack of voice for 5 seconds after the PTT is pressed and hold.
 Your radio ends the call to enable your radio to receive calls from other radio users.
 Out of Range (When PTT button is pressed) the radio is out of range of the system.
 Invalid Mode When radio is on an unpreprogrammed channel.
 A Group of Low-Pitched Tones Busy When system is busy.
 Short, Medium- Valid Key-Press When a correct key is pressed.
 Pitched Tone Radio Self Test Pass When radio passes its power-up self test.
 Clear Voice At beginning of a non-coded communication.
 Priority Channel Received When activity on a priority channel is received.
 Emergency Alarm /Call Entry When entering the emergency state.
-Central Echo When central controller has received a request from a radio.
-Long, Medium- Pitched Tone Volume Set When volume is changed on a quiet channel.

-You Hear Tone Name Heard Emergency Exit When exiting the emergency state.
-A Group of Failsoft When the trunking system fails.
-Medium- Pitched Tones Automatic Call Back When voice channel is available from previous request.
+You Hear Tone Name Heard Central Echo When central controller has received a request from a radio.
+Long, Medium- Volume Set When volume is changed on a quiet channel.
+Pitched Tone Emergency Exit When exiting the emergency state.
+A Group of Me- Failsoft When the trunking system fails. dium-Pitched Tones Automatic Call Back When voice channel is available from previous request.
 Keyfail When encryption key has been lost.
 Console Acknowledge When status, emergency alarm, or reprogram request ACK is received.
 Received Individual Call When Call Alert or Private Call is received.
 Site Trunking When a SmartZone trunking system fails.
 Short, High- Pitched Tone (Chirp) Low-Battery Chirp When battery is below preset threshold value.
 Two High- Pitched Tones GPS Fails When the GPS signal is lost or when GPS fails.
 Ringing Phone Call Received When a land-to-mobile phone call is received.
 Gurgle Dynamic Regrouping (When PTT button is pressed) a dynamic ID has been received.
-Talk Permit (When PTT button is pressed) is verifying with the system for accepting its transmissions.

-You Hear Tone Name Heard Unique Low- High Tone MFK Enters Secondary Feature When MFK is toggled to enter Secondary Feature Unique High- Low Tone MFK Exits Secondary Feature When MFK is toggled to exit secondary feature and return to primary feature.
+You Hear Tone Name Heard Talk Permit (When PTT button is pressed) is verifying with the system for accepting its transmissions.
+Unique Low- High Tone MFK Enters Secondary Feature When MFK is toggled to enter Secondary Feature Unique High- Low Tone MFK Exits Secondary Feature When MFK is toggled to exit secondary feature and return to primary feature.